 What Is Video Conferencing Software?

-Contemporary video conferencing systems have a cornucopia of capabilities that their predecessors never did.
+Contemporary video conferencing systems have a cornucopia of capabilities that their predecessors did not.
 Best-in-class video conferencing services offer broadcasting modes for passive viewers (also known as webinars), digital whiteboard collaboration, file exchange, remote desktop access, screen sharing, text chat, and more.
 Additionally, some services integrate with business voice over IP (VoIP) packages, enabling users to convert voice calls to video calls or initiate a shared meeting at the touch of a button without interrupting the original connection.

 How Much Does Video Conferencing Software Cost?

 Like most software-as-a-service (SaaS), video conferencing providers offer multiple pricing tiers.
 The lowest tier is free for many of the services we test.
-These offerings are great for connecting with friends and family and for occasional business use.
+These offerings are great for connecting with friends and family, or for occasional business use.
 However, they have limited features and place restrictions on how long meetings can be and how many people can attend.
 Organizations that plan to use video conferencing as an everyday tool should invest in a paid service.

 Among the services we reviewed, the median pricing for business-grade service is around $13 per user per month.
 Most also offer more expensive tiers for enterprises.
 As usual, the greater your needs, the more you should expect to pay.

-Understanding what constitutes a video conferencing platform can be confusing since some team messaging platforms, like Microsoft Teams and Slack, offer the same features.
+Video conferencing has quickly become an essential business tool, particularly with the rise of remote work, but understanding what constitutes a video conferencing platform can be confusing when some team messaging platforms, such as Microsoft Teams and Slack, have similar features.
 Teams offers a complete video conferencing solution, which is why we include it.
 Slack and some of its competitors just have person-to-person video calling, so they don’t make the list.
-The solutions we’ve reviewed here can all support multi-party video meetings.
+The solutions here all support multi-party video meetings.

-Beyond video calling, you likely want a few additional capabilities.
+You might also want other capabilities.
 Screen sharing is essential for presentations.
-You may also want to look for more granular options, such as the ability to share just one application, document, or image rather than the entire desktop.
+The ability to share just one application, document, or image (rather than the entire desktop) is helpful, too.
 Many packages also support video annotation and virtual whiteboards, which foster participant collaboration.
+Most of the video conferencing services in this roundup also support text chat inside or outside of meetings.

 What Equipment Do You Need for Video Conferencing?

-Desktop PCs, on the other hand, typically require additional hardware.
-If you’re looking for crisp sound or video quality, you need the best microphone and high-end webcam you can get.
+Desktop PCs, on the other hand, often require additional hardware.
+If you’re looking for top-notch audio or video quality, you need the best microphone and webcam you can get.
 Some business monitors also come with built-in video conferencing features.
-You can use some digital cameras as a webcam, too.
+You can use some digital cameras as webcams, too.
+If you want the best video quality possible for webinars and client meetings, you might need to buy extra lighting accessories.

 Recommended by Our Editors

 Our reviews also cover the host’s administration features.
 The best services let you set up various types of meetings, such as lecture-style calls in which all participants are on mute or a Q&A mode in which presenters can mute and unmute participants as necessary.
-Other options include allowing break-out sessions, creating a waiting room while preparing for the meeting, locking latecomers out of a meeting, and turning webcams on and off.
+Other options include allowing breakout sessions, creating a waiting room while preparing for the meeting, locking latecomers out of a meeting, and turning webcams on and off.

 Most of these services offer at least a 30-day free trial, so you can test the product that looks most attractive to you.
-Make sure to include relevant stakeholders in your decision-making process, both within and outside your organization.
-With careful consideration, you’re sure to arrive at a cost-effective solution that can handle all of your needs and is easy to use.